 Washers and dryers are located on the lower floor of the Igloo Lounge and in Downeast Hall next to the boiler room.
-Laundry is free for the 2021-22 academic year.
-All residents will be given a key to the laundry areas.
+Laundry is free for the 2022-2023 academic year.
 If a washer or dryer is not working properly, please notify an RA.
-Hours of operation are Monday-Friday 7:00am-10:00pm and Saturday-Sunday 9:00am-10:00pm.